czhang-fm/Gasper-TLA-/README.md

 - Enforcing a limit on the number of byzantine Attestations as 2 votes per epoch

+- I have aborted the checking for the second model after 1 day 2 hours 49 minutes in a MacBookPro M1 Pro (MacOS 13.01, Memory 16GB).

 ### Usage

 - Install the most recent versioned apalache (currently v0.30.1) from https://github.com/informalsystems/apalache/releases